 The lab currently has two major thrusts:

-(1) nondestructive, optical sensing to model and predict characteristics of biological materials, and
+(1) non-destructive, optical sensing to model and predict characteristics of biological materials, and

-Current applications of interest and pursuit include evaluating water quality using UAS, measuring earth surface processes with ground-based instrumentation, and monitoring crops across various agricultural production systems with optical sensors.
+Current applications of interest and pursuit include evaluating water quality using UAS, measuring earth surface processes with ground-based instrumentation, and monitoring crops across various production systems with optical sensors.

 Our ongoing project through the National Robotics Initiative aims to develop surface and aerial vehicles for smart sampling of coliform bacteria.
 In collaboration with faculty from NC State, we are currently integrating water quality models with sampling and planning strategies for shellfish production areas along the coast of NC.
 Field studies are ongoing -- stay tuned for more publications in progress!